DataBiosphere/terra-azure-relay-listeners/README.md

 The listener enables the inspection of the relayed HTTP requests.
 HTTP requests could be accepted or rejected after being inspected.
+All enabled request inspectors will be executed for each request.
+If at least one returns `false` the request will be rejected.

 An inspector is an implementation of the following interface:
 ```java